-Chickens love pecking our vegetable gardens, but they can be very destructive.
+Chickens love pecking vegetable gardens, but they can be very destructive.
 That is why setting up a vegetable garden specifically for your chicken is a brilliant idea.
 Your chickens will enjoy pecking without restrictions.
 Before setting up a garden for your flock, ensure the vegetables you intend to plant are nutritious and chicken friendly.
-Because there are poisonous vegetables such as eggplants, potatoes, and peppers.
+This is because there are poisonous vegetables such as eggplants, potatoes, and peppers.

 22. PVC chicken roosts

 Chicken love to roost.
 And you can make roosts from pvc, which is affordable and easy to make.
 Check that the climate where you live is not so extreme so that your chickens don’t get cold with hollow pipes.
 Because the whole reason for roosting is to keep warm, especially at night.
 If night roosting doesn’t work properly, your chickens can use it during the daytime.

 Like other birds, chickens have an innate instinct to perch, especially in a natural environment such as a tree branch.
 You can use a tree branch to entertain your birds in the backyard.
 And you don’t have to spend a million to make one.
 If you have trees that need trimming, make use of those branches to make a simple perching branch for your chicken to rest.

 Noodles can be a great way to keep your chickens entertained.
 It’s simple; cook your noodles, then hang them in your backyard.
 Put the noodles slightly higher off the ground so that your chickens can jump a little before reaching them.
 Your chickens will want to peck on the noodles, mistaking them for worms.